16 min read

 Weeeeeeeeeeeeeeeeeeeeeee

-Before moving on to the next section, let’s take a look at some information made available to us by the kernel in /proc that is interesting and instructive.
+Before moving on to the last section of this very generous article, let’s take a look at some information made available to us by the kernel in /proc that is interesting and instructive.

 Each process in /proc has a mounts file that informs us what mounts, if any, were created by any process.
 For example, to see the mount points for PID 1 (on my system that is systemd), you can do: